-The Company has a corporate website at "joyasint.com".
+The Company has a corporate website at "joyasintl.com".
 The Company's corporate website is a key source of information for the investment community.
 It contains a wealth of investor-related information on the Company, including where available its business, contact details, financial results, annual reports, press releases, minutes of the general meetings of shareholders and announcements which the Company release via SGXNET from time to time.

 The Company does not have a dividend policy.
-No dividend pay-out is made for FY2023 as the Group is in the loss-making position and has accumulated losses as at 31 December 2023.
+No dividend pay-out is made for FY2022 as the Company was not materially profitable for FY2022.
 The Board would consider establishing a dividend policy at the appropriate time.
-Catalist Rule